By Jason D. Rowley in Crunchbase September 26, 2017

 However, in the event of a down round that triggers antidilution protections, this conversion ratio changes.
 How it changes depends on the type of antidilution clause written into an investor agreement, which we’ll discuss next.

 In the case of Internet of Wings, the company will adjust the conversion price of its shares in the event of a down round.
-IoW negotiated “order Pregabalin” provisions with each investor as a defensive measure.
+IoW negotiated “Pay to Play” provisions with each investor as a defensive measure.
 If previous investors don’t participate in the next round, Series C, they cede their antidilution protections.

 How Antidilution Shakes Out

-In startup finance, ratchet-based antidilution provisions come in three main flavors, according to where to order Pregabalin:
+In startup finance, ratchet-based antidilution provisions come in three main flavors, according to the NVCA’s model term sheet:

 - Proportional / Weighted-average antidilution protection